kostrik/subjects42/README.md

 # subjects42
-The subjects of all the projects of the 42 scholl
+The subjects of all the projects of the 42 school